 - Must submit the TOEFL– English proficiency is required when a student’s native language is not English.
 Recommended TOEFL score: 70 iBT (internet-based test).

-- Submission of transcript (must be translated into a U.S. 4.0 grading scale and should go through IEE (foreigntranscripts.com), WES (wes.org) or ECE (ece.org).
+- Submission of transcript (must be translated into a U.S. 4.0 grading scale and should go through IEE (https://myiee.org/university/erskine-college), ECE (ece.org), or another NACES member.
 If using IEE, please request the Course Report evaluation.
-If using WES, please use the WES ICAP evaluation.
 If using ECE, please use the Course by Course evaluation.
 This will allow us to receive the transcript evaluation and the student’s official transcript.
 We will need both documents to proceed with admission.

 Application for admission deadline: June 1, 2020

 Application for admission deadline: June 1, 2021